apple/swift-async-algorithms/Guides/Chunked.md

 ## Introduction

-Grouping of values from an asynchronous sequence is often useful for tasks that involve writing those values effeciently or useful to handle specific structured data inputs.
+Grouping of values from an asynchronous sequence is often useful for tasks that involve writing those values efficiently or useful to handle specific structured data inputs.

 ## Proposed Solution

-Chunking operations can be broken down into a few distinct categories: grouping by  some sort of predicate determining if elements belong to the same group, projecting a property to determine the element's chunk, or by an optional discrete count in potential combination with a timed signal indicating when the chunk should be delimited.
+Chunking operations can be broken down into a few distinct categories: grouping according to a binary predicate used to determine whether consecutive elements belong to the same group, projecting an element's property to determine the element's chunk membership, by discrete count, by another signal asynchronous sequence which indicates when the chunk should be delimited, or by a combination of count and signal.

 ### Grouping

-Chunking by group can be determined by passing two elements to determine if they are in the same group.
-The first element awaited by iteration of a `AsyncChunkedByGroupSequence` will immediately be in a group, the second item will test that previous item along with the current one to determine if they belong to the same group.
-If they are not in the same group then the first item's group is emitted.
-Elsewise it will continue on until a new group is determined or the end of the sequence is reached.
-If an error is thrown during iteration of the base it will rethrow that error immediately and terminate any current grouping.
+Group chunks are determined by passing two consecutive elements to a closure which tests whether they are in the same group.
+When the `AsyncChunkedByGroupSequence` iterator receives the first element from the base sequence, it will immediately be added to a group.
+When it receives the second item, it tests whether the previous item and the current item belong to the same group.
+If they are not in the same group, then the iterator emits the first item's group and a new group is created containing the second item.
+Items declared to be in the same group accumulate until a new group is declared, or the iterator finds the end of the base sequence.
+When the base sequence terminates, the final group is emitted.
+If the base sequence throws an error, `AsyncChunkedByGroupSequence` will rethrow that error immediately and discard any current group.

 ```swift
 extension AsyncSequence {